Frost-Lee/image_host/README.md

 - [ ] Database and better local file saving
 - [ ] Compressing .png images
 - [ ] Use HTTPS on the server application

+## Donation

+If you are purchasing a server instance from [VULTR](https://www.vultr.com), you can go via my linking code: https://www.vultr.com/?ref=8304275-4F.